SoftUni-Internal/interactive-content/EN/00-Web-Performance-Optimizations/Lesson.md

-# How to build and launch your idea?
-The steps to making a successful MVP
+# How to build and launch your idea